 Supplementary Table S3.
 Taylor’s parameters for the healthy subject (DH) and kwashiorkor part (DK) of the discordant twins (51).
 The population of healthy twins is characterized by V = 0.25 ± 0.10, β = 0.863 ± 0.028.

 Supplementary Table S4.
-Taylor’s parameters for individuals with different degrees of over- weight and obesity (50).
+Taylor’s parameters for subjects with varying degrees of over- weight and obesity (50).
 Healthy people in this study, who were not obese, are characterized by V = 0.19 ± 0.06, β = 0.806 ± 0.034.

 Supplementary Table S5.
-Rank and Rank Stability Index (RSI, as discussed in Material and Methods) over different periods for the taxa listed as rank stability islands regarding the gut microbiome of the individual A in the host lifestyle study (53).
+Rank and Rank Stability Index (RSI, as discussed in Material and Methods) over different periods for the taxa listed as rank stability islands regarding the gut microbiome of subject A in the host lifestyle study (53).

 Supplementary Figure S1.
-Rank variation over time for the 50 most dominant elements (taxa) and their calculated RSI (Rank Stability Index), Rank Variability (RV) and Differences Variability (DV), as detailed in Rank stability and variability in Material and Methods, for an ordinary period (days 0 to 70, before the trip) belonging to the individual A in the host lifestyle study (53).
+Rank variation over time for the 50 most dominant elements (taxa) and their calculated RSI (Rank Stability Index), Rank Variability (RV) and Differences Variability (DV), as detailed in Rank stability and variability in Material and Methods, for an ordinary period (days 0 to 70, before the trip) belonging to subject A in the host lifestyle study (53).

 Supplementary Figure S2.
-Rank variation over time for the 50 most dominant elements (taxa) and their calculated RSI (Rank Stability Index), Rank Variability (RV) and Differences Variability (DV), as detailed in Rank stability and variability in Material and Methods, for an ordinary period (days 257 to 364, further after the trip) belonging to the individual A in the host lifestyle study (53).
+Rank variation over time for the 50 most dominant elements (taxa) and their calculated RSI (Rank Stability Index), Rank Variability (RV) and Differences Variability (DV), as detailed in Rank stability and variability in Material and Methods, for an ordinary period (days 257 to 364, further after the trip) belonging to subject A in the host lifestyle study (53).

 Supplementary Figure S3.
 Taylor’s law parameter space for intervals concerning gut microbiota in the host lifestyle study (53).
 We observe that subject B, who suffered a Salmonella infection during the experiment, had a relevant shift in the parameters from _before to _infection and a final recovery from the perturbed state to _afterinfec, which lies in the parameter area compatible with the healthy and stable intervals (see Supplementary Table S2).
 Subject A also had a shift in variability from _before to _abroad and back to _returned, also in the proximity zone of healthy and stable periods.